aosabook/500lines/functionalDB/chapter.md

               [reffing attr-name])))

 ````
-We then apply *update-datom* to each triplet to update the attributes that reference our removed entity.
-(We'll explore how *update-datom* works in the next section.)
+We then apply *update-entity* to each triplet to update the attributes that reference our removed entity.
+(We'll explore how *update-entity* works in the next section.)

 The last step of *remove-back-refs* is to clear the removed entity’s id from the VAET index, since it is the only index that stores references to entities.
 [TODO: My rewording of this might be wrong.
 I think we need a bit more explanation here as to why the other indexes don't need to be updated.]